 Lim Chee Guan, shop online or at multiple locations including People’s Park Complex and Ion Orchard

 While not as big a player in the bak kwa game as several other stores, Kim Hwa Guan has its own loyal following who favour its tender, thinly sliced nibbles.
 The pieces come in sealed bags as well.
 Perfect for preserving that glazed crunchy surface (the store doesn’t skimp on the marinade!).

 Kim Hwa Guan, multiple locations including People’s Park Food Centre and Toa Payoh Lorong 1

 You’re really spoilt for choice here.
-In addition to the signature pork and chicken versions (from $13), Fragrance offers bacon, crispy and mala options.
+In addition to the signature pork and chicken versions (from $13.50), Fragrance offers bacon, honey, and mala options.
 It also takes the cake for having one of the strangest offerings: crocodile bak kwa.
 Any adventurous eaters in the house?

 Fragrance, shop online or at multiple locations including Nex and Plaza Singapura

 It’s been around since 1948 and the current shopfront still evokes a sense of nostalgia with its traditional decor and wooden displays.
 Besides the traditional charcoal-grilled bak kwa, other unique options include crocodile meat and lobster variations.